schellenberg/computerscience20/_sources/VisualProgrammingEnv/FirstProgram.rst

 .. image:: images/scratch_areas.png

 For our first program, let's create a simple conversation between two sprites.
+To do this, you'll need to add a second sprite to the project.